 If this does happen to you, you are able to pursue a tax rebate for the additional tax that has been deducted – after the end of the tax year – and it will not affect your tax code for the following tax year.

-Churchill Knight Umbrella will support you and your payroll every step of the way
+Umbrella Company UK will support you and your payroll every step of the way

 With over 20 years’ experience providing contractors with HMRC-compliant payroll services (accountancy and umbrella) – you can count on our expert team to support you through your contract work by offering you a simple, hassle-free way to get paid.